A lightweight, type-safe binding to JS promises:

 callback — as your callback would expect.

-This conditional boxing and unboxing is done throughout reason-promise
+This conditional boxing and unboxing is done throughout reason-promise.
+It

 type-safe.